 - What was your favorite part of the evening?

-- What did you learn about me tonight that you didn’t know before?
+- What is the one thing you learned tonight that you didn’t know about me before?

 Click Here to Download the PDF Version